BENJAMIN ATWOOD SKINNER, JR. (1923-1996)

 1961 - The S. N. Patelos House, 1700 Wilshire Boulevard North, Wilson NC.
 Sold in 1971 to Tom Rand.

-1962 - The J. C. Eagles House, 1110 Salem Street NW, Wilson.
+1962 - The J. C. Eagles House, 1110 Salem Street NW, Wilson NC.
 Sold to Michael Kushner who added a wing on the left side of the street elevation sometime in the 1990s.
 Photos by Barry Lamm.

-1968 - The Allen Conner House, 1212 Waverly Road NW, Wilson.
+1968 - The Allen Conner House, 1212 Waverly Road NW, Wilson NC.
 Sold in 1971 to George A. and Marilyn Weaver.
 Photo by Dana Knight.

-Around 1966 - The B. Atwood Skinner House, address unknown, Wilson.
+Around 1966 - The B. Atwood Skinner House, Wilson NC.
 2600 sf.
 Flooded in 1999 during Hurricane Floyd.
 Purchased by FEMA and destroyed around 2001.
 Photos by Bob Allen.

-Year unknown - The David Connor House, Wilson.
+Year unknown - The David Connor House, Wilson NC.
 Destroyed.
 Do you have a photo or address?